ashleymarkfletcher/range-map/README.md

 returns a number that has been rounded with `Math.round()` The ranges will also work with negative numbers.

-If `clamped` is truthy then the ranged will be clamped to the minimum and maximum output values.
+If `clamped` is truthy then output value will be clamped to the minimum and maximum output values.